submini/balatro-mod-index/mods/peakshitposts@peakshitmod/description.md

-Adds a ton of new jokers with unique ablities most of them are references to things has some funny content you are sure to have a giggle
+Welcome to peakshitmod!
+This mod adds 23 jokers and counting, all with special, unique abilties the likes of which you have never seen before.
+Most jokers are references, including several jokers that reference things such as Kanye West, Isaacwhy, Bendy and the Ink Machine, Breaking Bad, and more!
+Download today and you will be sure to have a giggle, AT LEAST ONE "HA."